Neo-Nazi groups celebrated Charlottesville tragedy on Facebook. Now they’re banned.

 - Physical Removal

 Facebook also confirmed that it removed Charlottesville's Unite the Right event page over the weekend, and is currently removing all links to an article at The Daily Stormer that attacked Charlottesville victim Heather Heyer, unless they explicitly condemn the source material.
+Facebook and Instagram profiles for prominent protest attendee Christopher Cantwell have also been removed following review.

 (The Daily Stormer is currently down after domain name providers GoDaddy and Google both canceled its registration in protest.)